Dripdrop12/ipardalis/content/panther-chameleon-eggs-for-sale.md

 banner = "img/ambilobe/eggs1"
 +++

-Buying or selling Panther Chameleon eggs is not ethical.
+Buying or selling Panther Chameleon eggs is not a best practice.
 We wrote a [blog article on the topic]({{< ref "/blog/egg_sales_101.md" >}}) back in June, 2023.
 This is our FAQ page for Panther Chameleon eggs for sale.

 <figure itemprop="associatedMedia" itemscope itemtype="https://schema.org/ImageObject">
 <img itemprop="contentUrl" src="/img/ambilobe/eggs1.jpg" alt="iPardalis - Panther Chameleon eggs" width=50% />